RedHatNordicsSA/linux4win/content/assign4.md

 :star: Did you get quite tired of typing passwords?
 You can also use ssh keys.

 :boom: Do not enter a password for the key.
-Type below command:
+Type below command (just press enter for all questions):
 ```
 ssh-keygen
 ```